rizwanminhas/devops/kubernetes-tutorial/readme.md

 - specification
 - status *(automatically generated and added by k8s)*

+Namespace: Organise resources in namespaces.
+You can have multiple namespaces in K8s cluster.
+It is like a virtual cluster inside a cluster.
+You can't access most resources from another namespace but you can share services across namespaces.
+Each namespace must define own configmap.
+You can't create volume or node within a namespace - these resources are at the cluster level, to check which resources cannot be defined in a namespace use `kubectl api-resources --namespaced=false`.
+By default kubectl uses the `default` namespace that's why you don't specify it in the commands, but if you use a specific namespace then you will have to specify it in the kubectl commands, since mentioning it everytime is annoying you can use a tool called `kubens` install it using `brew install kubectx`.
+By defauly k8s gives you 4 namespaces: `kubectl get namespace`.
+1. `kubernetes-dashboard` - Namespace comes only with minikube.
+2. `kube-system` - Meant for k8s only.
+Do not create or modify in it.
+System processes, Master and kubectl processes.
+3. `kube-public` - Publicly accessible data, a configmap whcih contains cluster info. `kubectl cluster-info` returns the output from this configmap.
+4. `kube-node-lease` - heartbeats of nodes. each node has associated lease object in namespace. determines the availability of a node.
+5. `default` - resources you create are located here.

+To create a namespace `kubectl create namespace my-name`

+Benefits of using namespaces:
+1. structure your components.
+2. avoid conflicts b/w teams.
+3. share services b/w different environments.
+4. access and rource limits on namespace level.

 # K8s components
 - Master node: Runs the `API server`, `Controller manager`, `Scheduler`, `etcd`, `virtual network`.
   - API Server: it is a container and it is the entrypoint to K8s cluster.